 Non-gaming Android apps are forcefully incorporated with the advertisements than their iOS counterparts, with 63% of Android non-gaming apps using ads compared to only 25% of iOS non-gaming apps.

-6) Paid app monetization: iOS monetization vs Android monetization
+5) Paid app monetization: iOS monetization vs Android monetization

-One of the main differences that occurs when you monetize android apps and ios apps is in terms of paid apps.
-Specifically, studies show that Paid apps strategy is implemented by only lesser percentage of Android apps.
-While, iOS apps practice more of paid app monetization and leads the game.
+One of the main differences between Android app monetization and iOS app monetization is in terms of paid apps.
+Specifically, studies show that the Paid apps strategy is implemented by only a lesser percentage of Android apps, while iOS apps practice more of paid app monetization and lead the game.

-7) In-app purchases : iOS vs Android
+6) In-app purchases : iOS vs Android

-It is no wonder that iOS apps generate more income as iPhone users spend more online than the Android users.
+It is no wonder that iOS apps generate more income as iPhone users spend more online than Android users.

-But it is found that Android users tend to practice more of in-apps and is in the lead against iOS , when it comes to In-app purchases.
-So, definitely make a note of this if you plan to monetize Android apps as an avenue of app monetization.
+But it is found that Android users tend to practice more of in-apps and is in the lead against iOS when it comes to In-app purchases.
+So, make a note of this if you plan to monetize Android apps as an avenue of app monetization.

-8) Making more money: monetizing apps iPhone vs Androids
+7) Making more money: monetizing apps iPhone vs Androids

 Android is open-source software.
 Google permits devices to use its mobile operating system free from licensing fees.
 Also, device manufacturers are open to making changes to the default operating iOS isn’t an open-source like the Androids.

-10) Hacking and fraud: iOS vs Android
+9) Hacking and fraud: iOS vs Android monetization

-11) Push notifications: iOS vs Android
+10) Push notifications: iOS vs Android

-12) Post-install activity: monetizing apps iPhone vs Android apps
+11) Post-install activity: monetizing apps iPhone vs Android apps

 Still thinking on which platform to monetize?

 When you consider the size and growth rate of both iOS and Android platform’s stores, launching your app on both the platforms is perhaps the ideal solution.
-You can afford to test to monetize android apps and ios apps and see which way works best for you.
+You can afford to test for both and see which way works best for you.